7 ways to create meaningful English homework. Tips for teachers, parents and students

 Homework.
 The bane of student life everywhere.
 And teachers too!
 Won’t someone please think of the teachers?

-It has been one of the hottest raging debates among progressives and traditionalists in education circles for many years now; is homework a help or a hindrance?
+It has been one of the hottest debates among progressives and traditionalists in education circles for many years now; is homework help or a hindrance?

-When it comes to reading and writing homework, there are good points to be made on both sides.
-But, as with many hot button issues, the truth likely lies somewhere in the middle.
+Regarding reading and writing homework, there are good points to be made on both sides.
+But, as with many hot-button issues, the truth likely lies somewhere in the middle.

 In this article, we will look at what we need to consider when we set homework to ensure it provides value to our students’ learning.
 We will look at what to do, what not to do, and just how much of it to do.

 ENGLISH HOMEWORK TIP 1: Bin the Busy Work!

 Ask your average student what their pet peeve is regarding their current station in life, and more often than not, homework will be mentioned in the reply.
 It is just as much a fixture in the life of a student as an oven is in the life of a baker.
 Unfortunately, as many students robotically complete their homework as teachers that robotically set the tasks.
 And here lies our first problem – busy work!

 Homework should ALWAYS be focused.
 It should be carefully designed and purposeful.
 Without clear objectives built-in, the homework serves little to no pedagogical purpose.
 It is more likely to be a waste of the student’s time and the time of the teacher who is doomed to mark it.

 The first rule of Homework Club is Bin the Busy Work!